Azure/azure-sdk-for-net/README.md

 # Feedback

-For feedback related specificically to this SDK, please use the Issues section of the repository.
+For feedback related specificically to these open source client libraries, please use the Issues section of the repository.

 For general suggestions about Windows Azure please use our [http://www.mygreatwindowsazureidea.com/forums/34192-windows-azure-feature-voting](UserVoice forum).